tisannai/tuile/README.md

 changes the assoc inplace, and does not create new copies of the data structure.
-If original data is needed, the data should be copied first with `massoc-copy`. `massoc` functions can be applied to any alist except to a completely empty one. `massoc` creates a suitabler empty list with `make-massoc`.
+If original data is needed, the data should be copied first with `massoc-copy`. `massoc` functions can be applied to any alist except to a completely empty one. `massoc` creates a suitable empty list with `make-massoc`.